-Vehicles in Illinois that have been in accidents or have somehow suffered damage and have a SOS status that would make it costlier to repair than the current market value for the vehicle, could be declared salvage and issued a salvage title by the state.
+Vehicles in Illinois that have been in accidents or have somehow suffered damage and have an SOS status that would make it costlier to repair than the current market value for the vehicle, could be declared salvage and issued a salvage title by the state.
 The current cost of a salvage title is $4.
-When vehicle transfer its title to salvage in DMV, you will not be able to drive it on the roads.
+When a vehicle transfers its title to salvage in DMV, you will not be able to drive it on the roads.
 However, there could still be hope for the vehicle.
 What are the Illinois car title rules?

 Repairing a Salvage Vehicle in Illinois

 In Illinois, you are not allowed to rebuild and reconstruct a salvage vehicle on your own.
 Instead, you need to go through one of the licensed rebuilders who can perform the repairs and make it roadworthy.
 Once the vehicle is rebuilt, you’ve completed the first step in getting a rebuilt title.

 However, you will need to have the vehicle pass a safety inspection at an IDOT (Illinois Department of Transportation) Safety Testing Lane.
 If it passes the safety inspection, the vehicle may need to go through another inspection conducted by the Illinois State Police.

 This is not a safety inspection though, and it only applies to vehicles that are eight model years old or newer (renew).
 During this inspection, the police are checking if the vehicle, or the parts that were used for its reconstruction, have been stolen.